 Start your meal with the Table Rock Ale Fondue prepared with charred onions and sundried tomatoes, and served with crusty French bread.
-It’s packed with complex flavor and is a great way to start the evening.
+It’s packed with complex flavor and a great way to start the evening.
 For the main event, the Hardwood Smoked Prime Rib is simply incredible.
-This choice prime is served with a horseradish cream, a loaded baked potato, and roasted carrots with maple-thyme butter.
-Ozark home cooking is good for the soul.
+This choice prime is served with a horseradish cream, loaded baked potato, and roasted carrots with maple thyme butter.
+Ozark home cooking for your soul to be sure.

-Dining options at Big Cedar Lodge also include the Worman House, the Osage Restaurant at Top of the Rock, and more.
+Dining options at Big Cedar also include the Worman House, the Osage Restaurant at Top of the Rock, and more.

 Flat Creek also operates a restaurant at Cape Fair Marina during summer months.

-You’ll also enjoy fabulous concretes, shakes, premium hard ice cream, 25 flavors of Hawaiian Shaved Ice, keg root beer, and more.
+You’ll also enjoy fabulous concretes, shakes, premium hard ice cream, 25 flavors of Hawaiian Shaved Ice, keg root beer and more.
 All served with attention to detail and a flair for fun.

 Seating is available inside or lakefront outside on the patio.
 Restaurant is seasonal so call ahead during the off season (December through March).